 8. Threat Intelligence is Lacking or Not Informing Action

-Some organizations lack automated threat intelligence entirely aside from the bare-minimum weekly scans that are required for PCI.
-At other organizations, the intelligence from existing scanning software may not be human-readable or it can be so "loud," it's difficult to determine which changes require action.
+Some organizations lack automated threat intelligence entirely, aside from the bare minimum weekly scans that are required for PCI.
+At other organizations, the intelligence from existing scanning software may not be human-readable, or it can be so "loud" that it's difficult to determine which changes require action.

 However, even automated threat intelligence you understand isn't always useful.
-If you're using an agentless file integrity monitoring tool that is polling against a comprised baseline, you may not be getting the full picture.
-Your policy must support a comprehensive approach to threat intelligence and the use of threat intelligence tools you can trust.
+If you're using an agentless file integrity monitoring tool that polls against a comprised baseline, you may not be getting the full picture.
+Your policy must support a comprehensive approach to threat intelligence and use trustworthy threat intelligence tools.

 9. Unable to Manage Environment Changes